 Earlier this year, Swiss Melodic Death Metal, Irony of Fate, released their second full-length album, “Wicked & Divine”.

 We have talked with Cveti Stojmenova previously and ask her about the release and many other things.
-You can check the interview in the link below.
+You can check the interview here.

 We had the pleasure of listening to the new album and writing the following review about it.
 You can listen to the album on Spotify.